perry2008084/Resume/resume_en_detail.md

 1. skilled with html/css/javascript(es6+) to develop PC/mobile web App, familiar with component, module and engineering.
 2. familiar with nodejs ecology, use tools(webpack/babel/eslint/npm/gulp) in the frontend work flow.
-3. skilled with Reactjs/Redux/React-router/React-saga, Angularjs.
+3. skilled with Reactjs/Redux/React-router/React-saga and Angular.
-4. skiled with Git work flow.
+4. skilled with Git work flow and HTTP protocol.
 5. like following the new technology, and improve the current tech stack.

 # Experience

-## Suning (2019.4 ~ 2019.7)
+## HuaWei (2019 ~ 2020)

-As a senior frontend tech manager, i'm responsible for three things:
+TMC Web platform develop, with PC page and nodejs.

-1. lead the suning member marketing activity h5 develeopment
+1. Maintain reactjs Web app.
-2. help doing the tech interview
+2. Refactor some old project with Angular.
-3. new technology investigation
+3. Maintain nodejs application.

-## ACloud (2016.6 ~ 2019.4)
+## ACloud (2016 ~ 2019)

 As a senior frontend engineer, i'm responsible for two things: